addis0nl/plate_detector/README.md

 # Plate Detector

-Fintuned YOLOv8 model to detect license plates and cars.
+Finetuned YOLOv8 model to detect license plates and cars.

-Suitable for use on dashcam videos etc.
+Example use case on dashcam videos, security cams etc.

 Training prodecure in colab notebook.